whitneyburton/portfolios/students/1605/angela-lindow/template.markdown

 ### Areas of Emphasis

 During this module, I hoped to really grasp object oriented programming, logic, and Ruby.
 I wanted to learn the importance of Test Driven Development and how it can lead you to write code that is easily readable and practical.
 Honestly, at the beginning of the module, I didn't know what I didn't know, so my main goal was to just soak up everything that I could.
 As the module went on, my goals became more specific.
 Some of those goals were to strive to have code that is DRY, continually ask myself if I am applying SRP, thoroughly understand Objects and their attributes, and get better at spotting opportunities for meaningful refactoring.
 Having these things on my radar was a huge help during my projects.
 I am amazed at how much I have learned and accomplished this mod!
-Things that seemed impossible in the beginning seem so attainable now.
+Things that seemed impossible have become attainable.

 ### End of Module Assessment

-(Notes & scores from your assessment rubric)
+**Feedback from Beth**
+​- Syntax: overelied on if statements, used if @stock.keys.include?(item) instead of simply if @stock[item], able to address errors and issues easily, often had multiple solutions to an issue
+- Testing: Read errors closely, some jumping ahead, generated tests with ease, used to drive development
+- Workflow: smooth/fast navigation, typing speed, test setup
+- Collaboration: Asks questions, defines approach, then calibrates

+* Ruby Syntax & API: 3
+* Completion and Progress: 4
+* Testing: 4
+* Workflow: 4
+* Collaboration: 4
+* Enumberable & Collections: 4

 ### Work